-1) Quality of earnings and earnings growth Swiss Life will strengthen the quality of its earnings and grow its earnings particularly by increasing the fee result to CHF 600 to 650 million.
-The major contribution will come from Swiss Life Asset Managers, followed by the unit-linked products, and the owned IFAs.
-Swiss Life also wants to increase the risk result to CHF 400 to 450 million.
+1) Quality of earnings and earnings growth

+Swiss Life will strengthen the quality of its earnings and grow its earnings particularly by increasing the fee result to CHF 600 to 650 million by 2021.
+The major contribution will come from Swiss Life Asset Managers, followed by the unit-linked business and the owned independent financial advisors.
+Swiss Life also wants to increase the risk result to CHF 400 to 450 million by 2021.
 Moreover, the cumulative value of new business over the 2019-2021 period is expected to exceed CHF 1.2 billion.
 All business units will contribute to this primarily based on higher volumes.